This site requires a more recent version of Adobe Flash Player to function properly.

 Bio-pharmaceutical includes the Primary Care, Specialty Care, Established Products, Emerging Markets and Oncology customer-focused units, which includes products that prevent and treat cardiovascular and metabolic diseases, central nervous system disorders, arthritis and pain, respiratory diseases, urogenital conditions, cancer, eye disease and endocrine disorders.

-Diversified includes Animal Health products; Consumer Healthcare products , such as pain management therapies, cough/cold/allergy remedies, dietary supplements, hemorrhoidal care and other personal care items; Nutrition products such as infant and toddler formula products.
+Diversified includes consumer healthcare products such as pain management therapies, cough/cold/allergy remedies, dietary supplements, hemorrhoidal care and other personal care items, as well as nutrition products such as infant and toddler formula products.

 The biggest contribution to the value of the stock comes from the Legacy Wyeth & Pfizer products, Alliances and income generated from the Diversified unit.
 This is explained by the following reasons.